zenkay/personal-blog/wp-content/plugins/syntaxhighlighter/readme.txt

 == ChangeLog ==

+= Version 3.1.6 =

+* Kill off v2 copy-to-clipboard SWF file due to XSS security issue with the file.
+If you want to be able to copy/paste, use the better v3.
+* Switch from using a `<meta>` tag to a `<style>` tag as the JavaScript anchor in the `<head>`.
+This should fix the validation error under HTML5.
+* Remove an old forced font-size function -- it wasn't actually used.
+* Remove references.

 = Version 3.1.5 =

 * The slashing changes made in WordPress 3.6 (alpha) have been reverted -- we're back to the old way again.
 This release restores the code back to Syntaxhighlighter v3.1.3.
 See [ticket #21767](http://core.trac.wordpress.org/ticket/21767).